Why Major in Electrical Engineering or Computer Engineering?

 You can’t go wrong with your decision to major in either electrical or computer engineering.
 Both majors are consistently ranked between the top 5 to 7 programs in the nation by U.S News & World Report, and students from both majors are highly recruited.

-What’s the difference between the programs?
+What’s the difference between Electrical Engineering and Computer Engineering?

 A major in electrical engineering gives a broad overview of specialties including information technology, circuits, wireless communications, robotics, power and energy, optics, nanotechnology, computer hardware, control, electromagnetics and more.
 It is a lab-intensive major especially in the upper classes, so if you like hands-on activities, you’ll enjoy this major.